 - A necessity to have the television or radio turned up much higher than other family members find comfortable

 - Feeling tired after participating in a conversation held within background noise

 If you do experience any of the above, we highly recommend that you consult with a healthcare professional or audiologist for a proper medical examination.

 Although you can expect to experience a certain level of hearing loss as you age, you can attempt to successfully delay the process by avoiding several unhealthy habits:

 These quick and painless tests will measure your responses to sounds of varying tones and help provide an approximate indication of any present hearing loss.
-Of course, for a really accurate and detailed check, it is highly advisable to visit your audiologist, as soon as you begin to experience any difficulties hearing.
+Of course, for a really accurate and detailed check, it is highly advisable to visit your GP who can refer you to an audiologist as soon as you begin to experience any difficulties hearing.